 Committee: Career Services Jim Sullivan, Training Director for Central Florida Electrical JATC since 1987, has 46 years in the electrical industry, having served in a wide-range of positions.
 His formal education includes a Master of Education from University of Central Florida, a B. S. degree in Vocational Education from UCF, an A.A. from Valencia Community College, Certificate of Completion for The National Instructor Training Institute from University of Tennessee, and an Apprenticeship Certificate from Central Florida Electrical JATC.
 Currently, Mr. Sullivan serves as Chairman of the National Education Committee for the NETDA and Chairman for the Florida Apprenticeship Conference.
 He sits on several advisory committees for vocational education in Central Florida, and on the advisory committee to the National Training Institute/University of Tennessee.

 Richard SweatPresident/CEO.decimalFull Bio

-Committee: Career Services (Co-Chair), Executive and Revenue Diversity Ad Hoc Richard Sweat serves as President/CEO of .decimal, Inc., an Internet-based medical device manufacturer.
+Committee: Career Services (Co-Chair), Executive and Revenue Diversity Ad Hoc Richard Sweat serves as President/CEO of: .decimal, LLC, an Internet-based medical device manufacturer.
 Patented computer software enables the manufacturing of custom, patient-specific filters used in radiation therapy for cancer.
 Astroid, LLC, a software development company making a cloud-based proton treatment planning system used for cancer patients.
 ProKnow, LLC, a cloud-based training, education, and big data analytics platform for radiation oncology.